regebro/hovercraft/docs/examples/hovercraft.rst

 * It's hard to reorganize or import text

-* Sluggy and memory hungry
+* Slow and memory hungry

 * You get caught up in design early in the process.